 The simpler your story, the more impact it can have on people who only look at it for a few seconds.
 The power of emotion can turn even the most generic imagery into a powerful storytelling medium.
 The popular website Reddit uses simple storytelling with its mascot, the little white alien.

-Political advertisements can conjure a drastically different emotion after a major historic event (World War II, for example) than they did before it happened.
+Political advertisements can conjure a drastically different emotion after a significant historical event (World War II, for example) than they did before it happened.
 What was previously harmless and intended to inspire happiness suddenly becomes a reminder of a terrible injustice or socio-political disaster.

 Design isn’t just something that we as professionals get paid to do.
 Any instance where people interact with the world around them to create a solution to a problem qualifies as design.

-For example, the ways in which people interact with a design can in themselves tell a story.
-Graffiti and vandalism can tell a surprisingly wide range of stories about how the things designers create are received in the world.
-What businesses do people respect the most, or the least?
+For example, how people interact with a design can in themselves tell a story.
+Graffiti and vandalism can show a surprisingly wide range of stories about how the things designers create are received in the world.
+What businesses do people respect the most or the least?
 Where is a client’s message going to be most effective?
 Look at the graffiti.

-I could go into extreme detail about the social indications of graffiti, itself a complex and fascinating form of design.
-But in terms of professional work, even digital design has its own kind of “graffiti” in the form of comments, anonymous reviews, and even more malicious things like hacking.
+I could go into extreme detail about the common indications of graffiti, itself a complex and fascinating form of design.
+But in terms of professional work, even digital design has its kind of “graffiti” in the form of comments, anonymous reviews, and even more malicious things like hacking.

-It’s important for designers to observe the storytelling that takes place all around us, and use it to start and lead conversations that will help shape the world.
+It’s essential for designers to observe the storytelling that takes place all around us, and use it to start and lead conversations that will help shape the world.
 Being a thought leader is a high social position that is available to any designer, in even the smallest of ways.
-All you need is a really good story.
+All you need is an outstanding story.